A Popular Time of Year

 As mentioned in September’s Colorado Planning Guide, when scheduling a wedding, portrait, or photo session, consider whether there will be game-day traffic.
 Nearby locations will be hard to access in a timely manner.
 There may even be more people in a nearby park or other scenic areas before or after the game.

 The rule of portrait sessions: Give extra leeway time to park and relax!

 For couples planning next year’s wedding, be sure to think about the college schedule and make sure the wedding doesn’t compete with the action!

 Sports continue strong throughout October with the Broncos football season.
 The Rockies wrap things up the second week of the month.
 Additionally, the Nuggets and the Avalanche start up the season in October.

 Downtown traffic always increases before and after home games.
 In addition, some popular venues in the area will also get busier.
 Be sure to check these schedules for weeknight and weekend games.

 Families will spend quality time with their CU students at the Family Weekend, held October 13-16, 2022.
 Local area hot spots, like Chautauqua Park, will contain more visitors than normal on those days.
 Overall, consider relocating activities outside of the campus and CU area, using less-frequented spots for sessions.

-Note to wedding couples thinking about October: Hotels may be harder to come by if you decide to marry on this weekend.
-Look ahead for 2023.
+Note to wedding couples thinking about October: Hotels may be harder to come by if you decide to get married on this weekend.
+Look ahead to 2023.

 The expression, “a weather a minute” often applies to Colorado’s October weather.
 With temperatures cooling and changing at various times of the day, bring a variety of layers for events or photo sessions.
 These may include scarves, light coats, sweaters, and hats.
 Besides being functional, layers and accessories give a variety of looks at senior or family photo sessions.